mlayerprotocol/go-borshgen/README.md

 ## Features

-- Go generator for with configuration tags and custom encoders for complex types
+- Go generator for supported types and custom encoders for complex types